zhming0/sai/README.md

 A System is a runtime unit that control lifecycles of all Components.
 A Component is a group of logic.
 A Component can depends on other Components and it can also have its own internal state.

+## FAQs

+- Q: Does this handle circular dependency?
+- A: No, it does not currently.